 Who are the pieces named after?

-Each piece is inspired by and named after an important woman in my life.
+Each piece is in my Signature Collection inspired by and named after an important woman in my life.
 A lot of my designs are inspired by conversations or memories I have with my friends and loved ones, while others are a creation based on the essence of that person, or how they make me feel being around them.
 Wearing my jewelry is my way to always feel connected to them, whether they are near or far.

 What is your process like?
 How long does it take to make one piece of jewelry?

 My process always starts with the inspiration.
 From there I play around with ideas in my head and start carving my ideas into wax and see what sticks.
 All of my pieces are created by lost wax casting, using the original carving that I made.
 Sometimes I post process videos on Instagram for those who are curious.
 I would say each piece, on average, takes about 12 hours to make.

 What materials are used?

 Solid 14k Gold is a durable gold that delivers a more subtle gold hue than 18k or 24k.
 Because it is not as soft as other gold alloys, it is more resistant to every day wear, meaning your beautiful piece will stay looking beautiful longer.
 Additionally,14k Gold doesn't oxidize, meaning it stays looking polished and fresh!
 However you can always do an extra polish with a polishing cloth, or a jewelry cleaning solution (or even dish soap) with a soft bristled toothbrush.